 We believe animals should roam free

-Together with Cisco and Connected Conservation Foundation we use IoT to track illegal human behaviour keeping animals safe and free.
+Together with Cisco and Connected Conservation we use IoT to track illegal human behaviour keeping animals safe and free.
 Connected Conservation’s vision is to eliminate all forms of poaching, globally, through continued innovation in intelligent technology.
 A game reserve adjacent to the Kruger National Park harnessed the power of technology to dramatically reduce rhino poaching.
 In 2018, Connected Conservation expanded into other parts of Africa, including Mozambique, Zambia, and Kenya.

 Why Connected Conservation makes senseA game reserve adjacent to the Kruger National Park wanted more effective means to prevent rhino poaching and, thereby, conserve the rhino for future generations.
 We harnessed the power of technology to protect the rhino by tracking the movement of people.

 South Africa is home to 80% of the world’s remaining rhinos.
 With populations decimated by poaching, there’s a real chance the rhino could be extinct by 2025.
 A private game reserve took the lead in finding a technology-based way to deter poachers.